SkylineCommunications/dataminer-docs/connector-help/connector_help/Evertz_7700_General_Platform.md

 ## Usage

-This driver displays information about the Frame Controller (**Evertz 7700-FC**) and the list of inserted cards.
+This connector displays information about the Frame Controller (**Evertz 7700-FC**) and the list of inserted cards.
 The element has three pages:

 ### Input Cards